amaanq/coc.rs/README.md

         println!("Player change detected!")
     }

-    ///  to handle errors in the events task we need a separate error handler async fn handle_error(
+    /// To handle errors in the events task we need a separate error handler async fn handle_error(
         &self,
         _error: APIError,